marcelpatrick/3rdPersonV2/README.md

 #### 2.4.1: Update player location if seen

 - If AI sees player, updated player location in the AI memory
-- In BT_EnemyAI, Behavior Tree section, After Root, include a SELECTOR to shift between behavior nodes and include a SERVICE to Update the Player Location in the AI location memory (PlayerLocation) var only if the player is seen by the AI
+- In BT_EnemyAI, Behavior Tree section, After Root, include a SELECTOR to shift between behavior nodes
 	- SELECTOR runs all behaviors in the tree until the first one succeeds.
 Moves through the ones that fail.
 Stops when succeeds.
 Performs only one task (the first that is viable)
 	- SEQUENCE runs all behaviors until one of the fails.
 Runs all behaviors that succeed.
 Stops when fails.
 Performs all tasks that are viable.

+ - include a SERVICE to Update the Player Location in the AI location memory (PlayerLocation) var only if the player is seen by the AI
  	- Create a new BTService class: In Unreal > Add New > New C++ class > show all classes > BTService_BlackboardBase: call it BTService_PlayerLocationIfSeen
  	- BTService_BlackboardBase is a custom service that allows us to refer to the variables or keys we included in the Blackboard
  - Implement the Tick function